Lawless Alan: NASCAR Craftsman Truck Series

 Alan joined Reaume Brothers Racing to make his Truck Series debut in their No. 34 truck at the Daytona Road Course in 2021.
-Reaume Brothers Racing signed Alan for an additional five races at Nashville, Pocono, Watkins Glen, Bristol, and Talladega during the 2021 Truck schedule.
-He also joined Niece Motorsports for two races.
+Reaume Brothers Racing signed Alan for an additional three races at Nashville, Pocono, and Watkins Glen during the 2021 Truck schedule.
+He also joined Niece Motorsports for four races.

-In 2022, he committed to the full Truck Series schedule in the No. 45 for Niece.
+In 2022, Alan committed to the full Truck Series schedule in the No. 45 for Niece.
+He went on to finish 22nd in the final points standings after finishing in the top-twenty eight times.